Logo

 Client Overview

-A high-growth U.S.-based telehealth startup offering virtual care services across multiple clinical programs.
-The company relied heavily on lifecycle marketing to drive patient activation, adherence, and retention—but faced growing concerns around the reliability of its engagement metrics.
+A high-growth U.S. based telehealth startup offering virtual care services.
+The company relied heavily on lifecycle marketing to drive patient activation, adherence, and retention — but faced growing concerns around the reliability of its engagement metrics.

 The Challenge